cornelius-erfort/partypress/README.md

 ### Supervised learning aggregated

-We calculate a Multinomial Naive Bayes text classification model and then aggregate the number of press releases per issue by quarter.
+We optimize over a series of supervised text classification models and then aggregate the number of press releases per issue by quarter.
 In order to get a relative measure of issue attention for each party, we divide the number of issue-specific press releases by the total number of press releases by that party in each quarter.
 We define five folds for cross-validation.
 Our test dataset thus makes up 20% of documents.

 ### Readme2

-Additionally, we use the package <a href = "https://github.com/iqss-research/readme-software">readme2</a> by Jerzak et al. (forthcoming) to estimate the proportion of press releases regarding each topic.
+We use the package <a href = "https://github.com/iqss-research/readme-software">readme2</a> by Jerzak et al. (forthcoming) to estimate the proportion of press releases regarding each topic.
 We do so by defining five folds for cross-validation.
 Our test dataset thus makes up 20% of documents.

 In a first step, we vectorize our courpus using a pre-trained word vector (embeddings trained on German Wikipedia, source: https://deepset.ai/german-word-embeddings).
 Second, we generate vector summaries for all documents.
 Third, we run the readme function to obtain predictions about the proportions in our test data.

 (Jerzak, C. T., King, G., & Strezhnev, A. (forthcoming).
 An improved method of auto-mated nonparametric content analysis for social science.
 Political Analysis.)

+### Transformers models

+We achieve the highest accuracy using Transformer models.
+For the German press releases, we use GBERT.
+BETO works equally well for the Spanish press releases.
+We run a multi-lingual model that shows that using labeled German press releases achieves a high accuracy for the classification of Spanish press releases.

 ## Results